 Grid reference SK 11132 99948

-Cross over the road and down a track, fingerpost sign for TPT West (Trans Pennine Trail), at the bottom turn right then follow the path around and over the River Etherow.
+Cross over the road and down a track, fingerpost sign for TPT West (Trans Pennine Trail).
+At the bottom, turn right then follow the path around and over the River Etherow.
 Now follow this path with the river on your left, you’ll go past a small waterfall on the walk.

 After 500 metres, you’ll reach a ford across the clough, ignore this and keep heading up the rocky path into the woods.
 After the first crossing, it’s another 400 metres until the next point to cross.